What is a consignment?

 Information about the records is loaded into the archival database through the consignment list spreadsheet.
 The consignment list spreadsheet is the means by which your agency tells State Records what records are being transferred.
 Completing a consignment list spreadsheet is essentially entering data about your agency’s records into the archival database.
 For this reason, the items entered into a consignment list spreadsheet must match the contents of the boxes and all items must be individually listed.

 How to transfer a consignment

-When a consignment list spreadsheet is submitted, it is checked by a Collection Management Services Archivist to ensure that it meets listing requirements.
+When a consignment list spreadsheet is submitted, it is checked by an Archivist to ensure that it meets listing requirements.
 If a spreadsheet does not meet listing requirements, you may be required to amend and re-submit it.
 A consignment will not be approved for transfer until the consignment list spreadsheet meets listing requirements.

 Listing requirements include:

 - columns must not be added, deleted, or their order changed